-There are several iconic things to do near Eiffel Tower that will give you a taste of Paris.
+If you are book you Eiffel Tower tickets, there are several iconic things to do near the Tower that will give you a taste of Paris.
 4-5 days in Paris is enough time to enjoy a variety of activities, from touring the city's famous landmarks to shopping til you drop.
 You can traverse Paris's most famous sights, including the Arc de Triomphe and Place de la Concorde.
 Additionally, you can unwind and spend quality time with your loved ones on Champs De Mars and Ile De La Cité.

 Even though many have said it before, it deserves to be said again that Trocadéro is the best site in Paris to see the sun rise.
 At this particular vantage point behind the iron structure, sunlight is reflected off the Iron Lady in a rainbow of hues, making for stunning photographs, and snapping the best photographs here is indeed one of the best activities to do near Eiffel Tower.
 Another major reason to visit Trocadéro early in the morning is that the number of visitors are significantly lesser than they are after sunset, making it possible to capture spectacular images of Paris.

 Carousels in Paris are called manèges in French, and the city has around 20 of them.
 Some of the best places to see them are in the parks in your neighbourhood, the Hôtel de Ville plaza and the Jardin des Tuileries.
 Even so, perhaps none are as well-known and beloved as the Eiffel Tower's Carousel.
 Checking out the commotion at the foot of the Pont d'Iena bridge on the tower's Seine side, and preparing to be a kid again is one of the classical activities to do near Eiffel Tower.

 Alos check: Hotels in Paris with Eiffel Tower view